-If the add/drop form is submitted before MIT’s drop deadline but after Harvard’s, the subject will be dropped from your MIT record but it will not be dropped at Harvard.
+If the Harvard subject is dropped before MIT’s drop deadline but after Harvard’s, the subject will be dropped from your MIT record but it will not be dropped at Harvard.
 This means your Harvard record will show either a failing or missing grade.
 However, in this case, any failing grade sent to the MIT Registrar’s Office from Harvard will not be posted on your MIT record.

 See the translation table of the grades used by the various Harvard schools and how they compare to MIT grades.

 MIT graduate students can elect to use their graduate P/D/F option for a Harvard class.
 Please note that in such cases the subject cannot be used to fulfill degree requirements, including the required subject units for any degree program.

 Some Harvard classes are offered for the full academic year.
 A separate cross-registration petition must be completed to register for each portion of the class.

 When the subject is completed, the final grade is applied to both terms of registration.

 If a student decides not to register for the second part of the course, a petition must be filed with the Harvard Registrar’s Office to “divide the course with credit.”
 If this petition is approved, the mid-year grade will be applied to the student’s record for the portion of the course which they completed.
 If a petition is not filed, no credit will be given for the completed portion of the course.

 Some full-year courses at Harvard are designated as “indivisible.”
 In this case, a student cannot petition to “divide with credit.”
 However, a petition may be filed with the appropriate Harvard Registrar’s Office to suspend the second portion of the course until the following spring.